emperror/errors/README.md

 - `NewPlain` creates a new error without any attached context, like stack trace
 - `WithStackDepth` allows attaching stack trace with a custom caller depth
 - `WithStackDepthIf`, `WithStackIf`, `WrapIf`, `WrapIff` only annotate errors with a stack trace if there isn't one already in the error chain
+- Multi error aggregating multiple errors into a single value

 ## Installation